HaukeBartsch/sdcm/README.md

 | [bash/dcmtk](https://github.com/HaukeBartsch/sort_dicom_files) | process 244,617 DICOM and 1,317 non-DICOM files | >1h |
 | sdcm v0.0.2 | process 244,617 DICOM and 1,317 non-DICOM files | 4m12s |

-In this test Horos was asked to only "link" to the input folder.
+In this test Horos was asked to "link" to the input folder.
 The python script was started with the '-symlink' flag.
 About 970 images per second can be processed by sdcm.
 Using "-method copy" approximately 200 files per second are processed on the same machine.

 > [!NOTE]
-> The bash option is by far the worst-case scenario, not because of bash but because all DICOM tags are extracted using repeated calls to an external "dcmdump" executable.
-This could be somewhat improved by using dcm2json and pulling values using jq (left to the reader).
+> The bash option is by far the worst-case scenario, not because of bash but because DICOM tags are extracted using repeated calls with "dcmdump".
+This could be improved by using dcm2json and pulling values using jq (left to the reader).

 ## Details

 Writing to disk is usually the slowest part of sorting DICOM files.
 To speed this up the '-method link' option will not copy the content of the input files.
-Instead a symbolic link file (smaller) that points to the each input file is created.
+Instead symbolic link files (smaller) that points to each input file are created.
 In order to obtain a copy of the files you need to dereference each symbolic link.
 The 'cp' program has an option '-L' that follows symbolic links with:

 ```bash
 cp -Lr <output folder>/input/<patient>/<study>/<series> /somewhere/else/
 ```

-The default option '-method copy' is slower but generates a physical copy of files in the output folder.
+The default (option '-method copy') is slower but generates a physical copy of files in the output folder.
 If you are are only interested in a single series use '-method link' followed by 'cp -L'.

 > [!NOTE]
-> Warning: Scanning non-DICOM files takes a lot of time. sdcm uses a heuristic based on filenames.
+> Warning: Scanning large non-DICOM files takes a lot of time until it fails.
+To reduce that scantime sdcm uses a heuristic based on filenames.
 It assumes that DICOM files either do not have an extension or have the ".dcm" extension.
 All other files are ignored.
 This implies that sdcm will ignore files with an extension like ".dcm.bak".

 During processing with '-verbose' the command line will show: